Sudden onset blindness in cats can be a very worrying and confusing disease.

-There are many potential causes of blindness in the cat - some will cause a gradual slow deterioration in vision, and in these cases cats often learn to adapt to their reduced sight remarkably well showing few if any signs that they have any difficulty.
-However, if the blindness develops very rapidly then there is no chance for the cat to adapt he or she will be very disorientated and confused.
+There are many potential causes of blindness in the cat - some will cause a gradual slow deterioration in vision, and in these cases cats often learn to adapt to their reduced sight remarkably well showing few, if any, signs that they have any difficulty.
+However, if the blindness develops very rapidly then there is no chance for the cat to adapt and he or she will be very disorientated and confused.
 Some of the causes of sudden onset blindness include:

 This is a condition where the optic nerves (the nerves that carries the visual information to the brain) become inflamed and as a result no longer function, causing blindness.
 This is a rare disease in cats.

 Hypertension is an important disease in cats and one of the most common causes of acute onset blindness.
 With high blood pressure, damage can occur to small blood vessels in the back of the eye that can lead to bleeding, or fluid leaking out of the vessels.
 This may in turn cause the retina (the layer of light-sensitive cells that line the back of they eye and enable us to see) to become detached.
 If the retina is detached it can no longer function and blindness will occur.
 In some cats, high blood pressure may also cause some bleeding towards the front of the eye which can be easily seen.

 Because the visual signals pass through the optic nerves to the brain and are processed within the brain, if there are diseases affecting the brain (such as infections, inflammatory conditions or tumours) this can potentially lead to blindness.

 Just as with humans, cats can suffer with degeneration of the layer of light sensitive cells at the back of the eye (the retina) which is responsible for vision.
 When this occurs it is often a slow process, which allows cats time to adjust to their reduced vision.
 However, on rare occasions this can be sudden in onset.